 The Shuttle XPC has one major limitation when it comes to accepting two PCI-Express devices when one of those is your typical double-slot graphics card.
-Although you can find single slot cards these have a tendancy to either be economoy cards or ones that require additional cooling with water.
-Shuttle were nice enough for this model to include a Mini-PCI Express slot like that found on a laptop, the issue here is that even these cards can be somewhat weak offeringly only a fraction of the performance from ones in the desktop form factor.
+Although you can find single slot cards these have a tendency to either be economy cards or ones that require additional cooling with water.
+Shuttle were nice enough for this model to include a Mini-PCI Express slot like that found on a laptop, the issue here is that even these cards can be somewhat weak offering only a fraction of the performance from ones in the desktop form factor.

 I already had a spare TP-Link AC1750 PCI-Express card that I had previously used in conjunction with my router achieving a 1.3Gbps link.
 On paper thats faster than gigabit ethernet though in practice ethernet is still superior, compared to 100mbit ethernet however, this card clearly edges out.
 Thankfully the full size PCI-Express cards are electrically compatible with Mini-PCI Express, you just need to add the missing 12v connection.

 First we start with an old PCI-Express extension cable from an old bitcoin mining rig.

 This connector was ideal since the pins were already straight and inline, unlike the connector typically found on a motherboard where they are staggered.
 Additionally this made desoldering the connector much easier and successful unlike trying to salvage these from the motherboard where there is always at least one pin left behind.
 The connector is shortened and the wires soldered directly to the pins of the connector itself saving about an inch of depth.

 Now we come to the interface board from the Mini-PCI Express adapter kit, the issue first is that there is now way that the card would fit in the drive bay using this adapter.
 For those aware there is a horizontal version of this board, which I have, and is similarly way to wide to fit in the bay.